GPravallika/CA/README.md

 # rapido
-A project for graphically designing restful apis
+A project for graphically designing restful apis.

+## Building and running the application

 ## Database configurations
-### If you wish to configure local database
+#### If you wish to configure local database

 sudo -u postgres createdb rapido sudo -u postgres createuser rapidoadmin